-We entered into accelerated share repurchase agreements with a third-party financial institution on each of August 26, 2021 and February 24, 2022.
-The Company's accelerated share repurchase agreements are each accounted for as a settled treasury stock purchase and a forward stock purchase contract.
-The par value of the initial shares received is recorded as a reduction to common stock, with the excess purchase price recorded as a reduction to retained earnings.
-The forward stock purchase contract is accounted for as a contract indexed to our own stock and is classified within capital in excess of par value on our Balance Sheets.
-The Company's accelerated share repurchase agreements are each settled with the final number of shares received based on the daily volume-weighted average share price of our common stock over the term of the agreement, less a negotiated discount.
-The table below summarizes our accelerated share repurchase activity for 2022 and 2021.
-There was no accelerated share repurchase activity for the year ended December 31, 2023.
+We entered into accelerated share repurchase agreements with a third-party financial institution on each of August 26, 2021, February 24, 2022 and May 28, 2024.
+The Company's accelerated share repurchase agreements were each accounted for as a settled treasury stock purchase and a forward stock purchase contract.
+The par value of the initial shares received was recorded as a reduction to common stock, with the excess purchase price recorded as a reduction to retained earnings.
+The forward stock purchase contract was accounted for as a contract indexed to our own stock and was classified within capital in excess of par value on our Balance Sheets.
+The Company's accelerated share repurchase agreements were each settled with the final number of shares received based on the daily volume-weighted average share price of our common stock over the term of the agreement, less a negotiated discount.
+The table below summarizes our accelerated share repurchase activity settled in 2024 and 2022.
+We did not enter into any accelerated share repurchase agreements during 2023.

-A greement Agreement Settlement Amount Initial Shares Shares Received Total Shares Date Date (1 n millions) Received at Settlement Received February 2021 August 2021 \$ 275.0 960,330 140,716 1,101,046 August 2021 January 2022 \$ 250.0 655,365 123,410 778,775 February 2022 April 2022 \$ 400.0 1,018,157 372,809 1,390,966
+A greement Agreement Settlement A Amount Initial Shares Shares Received Total Shares Date Date (In millions) Received at Settlement Received August 2021 January 2022 \$ 250.0 1,310,730 246,820 1,557,550 February 2022 April 2022 \$ 400.0 2,036,314 745,618 2,781,932 May 2024 November 2024 \$ 200.0 923,201 133,012 1,056,213